sqonk/phext-detach/README.md

 public function capacity(int $totalDeposits)
 ```

 Set an arbitrary limit on the number of times data will be read from the channel.
-Once the limit has been reached all subsequent reads will return FALSE.
+Once the limit has been reached all subsequent reads will return `NULL`.

 Every time this method is called it will reset the internal *read* count to 0.